 Would I stay again?
 Yes – if the price was right

 The issue itself wasn’t the deal-breaker; the handling of it was.
 Communication was slow, unclear, and required repeated follow-ups – something we experienced throughout.
 On my initial visit, breakfast in the room was effortless and generous, charged only at the standard service tray rate.
 This time, I was told breakfast in the room was not included with breakfast being included in the rate.
-It could happen but only if we if paid for again and this simple question took multiple attempts to get an answer on.
+It could happen but only if we paid for again and this simple question took multiple attempts to get an answer on.

 And yet… I’d still stay again.
 Because this hotel’s rooftop is that good.
 Here, it’s not just a nice extra – it’s the reason to book – but note a few caveats.
 The pool is smaller than the photos suggest, perfect for dipping rather than lounging, and the number of sunbeds at the pool is limited (I counted eight on both stays).
 That said, visiting in February and March meant full pool days didn’t mean rising with the sun to nab a bed!
 Though I did – I am no risk taker when it comes to my one and only full rooftop pool day!